 Here are some more robo advisors to compare:

 A Robo Advisor Comparison for 2020.
 Can A.I.
 Get You to the Promised Land?!

 Accounts Managed by Humans

-Creative Planning: A management firm trying to provide a more wholistic approach to your retirement.
-They kind of describe themselves as a family office for the rest of us (that have over 100K in savings that is).
+Creative Planning: A management firm trying to provide a more holistic approach to your retirement.
+They kind of describe themselves as a family office for the rest of us (that have over 100K in savings, that is).

-They have very thorough planning tools that they use to map out your plan with.
-I’ve attached them to one of my accounts, and can also say that they actively manage the funds per the plan.
+They have very thorough planning tools that they use to map out your plan.
+I've attached them to one of my accounts and can also say that they actively manage the funds per the plan.

 Self-Directed Retirement Accounts

-The self-directed accounts are usually referring to tax-deferred accounts that allow you to invest in “alternatives.”
+Self-directed accounts are usually referred to as tax-deferred accounts that allow you to invest in “alternatives.”
 These generally are investments that are not traded in the public markets.

 Alternative investments come in many forms.
 They could be personally owned real estate, real estate syndication deals (several investors), lending notes, physical precious metals and other things…like oil rigs even.
 A “self-directed” account would allow you to do this.